Short on Cash? Support Charities with Gift-in-Kind Donations

 Not-for-profits must make a good-faith effort to determine the fair market value of every gift-in-kind received, and record that value on financial statements.
 It may be necessary to obtain appraisals for donations of tangible items like jewelry, art, or cars to determine the fair market value of those items.

 The Financial Accounting Standards Board issued ASU (Accounting Standards Update) No. 2020-07, Not-for-Profit Entities, Presentation and Disclosure by NFP’s for Contributed Nonfinancial Assets in September 2020.
-This new accounting standard is effective for annual reporting periods beginning after June 15, 2021, or fiscal years ending June 30, 2022, and after.
-This new standard requires not-for-profits to present contributed nonfinancial assets as a separate line item in their statement of activities.
+This standard requires not-for-profits to present contributed nonfinancial assets as a separate line item in their statement of activities.
 It also requires new disclosures related to contributions of nonfinancial assets including certain qualitative information, not-for-profits' policies related to contributions of nonfinancial assets, donor-imposed restrictions, valuation techniques used, and principal market used to determine fair value.
 Not-for-Profits should familiarize themselves with these new reporting requirements to ensure compliance

 The Gift of Good Advice from CRI’s Nonprofit Advisors